 That is why long-lasting summer makeup should aim for a base that still looks manageable later, not a base that tries to stay untouched forever.
 In hot weather, easier correction is often more realistic than perfect stillness.

-What is the main rule behind the long-lasting summer makeup guide overall
+Main rule behind the long-lasting summer makeup guide

 Good long-lasting summer makeup is less about freezing the face and more about making breakdown simpler.
 If you want better wear in heat, thin layers, lighter setting, and targeted oil control usually matter more than stronger coverage alone.
 Once that balance is right, touch-ups stay cleaner and the skin keeps looking more organized through the day.